 - The doorbell and bell/ringer to the ESP32 for logging and sending information to a phone OR

 - The doorbell and bell/ringer to the transformer for normal operation

 The advantage of having the smarts at the transformer is that the system is powered off of the transformer...no full time battery operation and thus recharge.
-This is of course at the expense of having a 16-24VAC to 5VDC converter, but nothing too difficult.

 - Install software to add the ESP32 to the Arduino IDE (done 4/1/17)